jessika/jessika.dev/posts/remark42-integration.md

 ## Part 9: Add the comment widget on your website

-1. My website is built with NextJS and React, and I was able to use the [Remark42 Gatsby React example](https://remark42.com/docs/manuals/integration-with-gatsby/) with minimal modifications.
-Using the example to create a React component named Comments, I inserted the component into my post page like so:
+1. Build a comment widget that connects to your comment engine server.
+My website is built with NextJS and React, and I was able to use the [Remark42 Gatsby React example](https://remark42.com/docs/manuals/integration-with-gatsby/) to create a React comment component with minimal modifications.
+Naming the component "Comments", I inserted the component into my post page like so:
     ```
     <Comments location={props.slug}></Comments>
     ```